-Airbnb money can be a great addition to your household, but it shouldn’t be the only earnings you rely on to pay your bills.
+Airbnb money can be a great addition to any homeowner’s income, but it shouldn’t be the only earnings you rely on to pay your bills.
 After all, if 2020 has taught us anything, it’s that nothing is guaranteed (especially travel), so tying yourself down to one, very unpredictable income can be quite dangerous.
 That’s particularly true if you have a hefty mortgage payment or other regular expenses each month.

 If you do opt to rent your home out, just make sure you have another stream of income (or two).
 It’s like that old saying goes: “Don’t put all your eggs in one basket.”

 5. What will it mean for your taxes?